heptarch/heptarch.github.io/projects.md

 date: 2024-02-5
 ---

-Below are open projects, links, and details.
-These are all in very preliminary stages.
-For more on `Rebel Labs`,
-[read the essay](/bell).
+Below are brief descriptions of open projects (links and details to be added).
+These are all in preliminary stages and looking for  For more on `Rebel Labs`, [read the essay](/bell).
 To get in touch, email me at [`7@heptar.ch`](mailto: 7@heptar.ch).